cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![preview-anim.gif](images/preview-anim.gif)

-Becuase of using the unified
+Because of using the unified.

-Here we use a unified jumpTime value, `jumpTime = 0.1`, But since the duration of the two animations are not the same, you can find it is a little weired when animations are played.
+Here we use a unified jumpTime value, `jumpTime = 0.1`, But since the duration of the two animations are not the same, you can find it is a little weird when animations are played.

 To solve this, it's better to use the real duration of the animations as the value of `jumpTime`.